Boundary stabilization of focusing NLKG near unstable equilibria: radial case: Stabilization around unstable equilibria

-\textbf{For the reduced form as $\tilde{K}(r, s)$.}\\ We notice that $\Gamma$ contains several unknowns, which prevent us from using oscillate integration directly.
-However, we also observe that those terms is asymptotically small, for that reason, we select the main part of $K$:
+Notice that $\Gamma$ contains several non-explicit parts, which prevent us from using oscillate integration directly.
+However, observe that those terms are asymptotically small, therefore, we select and only work with the main part of $K$:

-After some careful calculation, the details of which can be found in Appendix \ref{App-A}, we have the following expansion on $4\Gamma_r(r, s)-4\tilde{\Gamma}_r(r, s)$, { } for the case $r< s$, and { } for the case $s\leq r$.
+After some careful calculation, the details of which can be found in Appendix \ref{App-B}, we have the following expansion of $4\Gamma_r(r, s)-4\tilde{\Gamma}_r(r, s)$, { } for the region $r< s$, and { } for the region $s\leq r$.